G-WOLF9527/Memory-Game/README.md

 It's a little slow, but it's working if you don't want to clicking as fast as possible.

 I learning in project based and I share all my project.

+You can find bugs and broke the mechanism in functionality, but please don't do that, because it will be not enjoyable.